Zippy the Pinhead: Characters and story

 Another occasionally occurring character is God, appearing either as a disembodied head or a head superimposed on various peoples' bodies.
 He is depicted as either conversing with Zippy on various philosophical topics, or commenting on humanity in general.
+Griffith's representation of God is sampled from late-1950s print advertisements for Stanback Analgesic Powders.

 In his daily-strip incarnation, Zippy spends much of his time traveling and commenting on interesting places; recent strips focus on his fascination with roadside icons featuring giant beings; Zippy also frequently participates in his long-running conversation with the giant fiberglass doggie mascot of San Francisco's Doggie Diner chain (later, the Carousel diner near the San Francisco Zoo).
 For a while the Zippy website encouraged people to send photos of interesting places for Zippy to visit in the strip.

 In 2007, Griffith began to focus his daily strip on the fictional city of Dingburg, Maryland, Zippy's "birthplace" which, according to the cartoonist, is located "17 miles west of Baltimore."